wildmountainfarms/pvoutput-mycroft/README.md

 * "How much energy have I used this year?"
 * "How much power am I using right now?"
 * "How much power are the solar panels generating?"
-* "What was my peak power today?"
+* "What was my peak power?"

 ## Credits
 Joshua Shannon (@retrodaredevil)